FTX conducts strategic assessment; requests judicial relief to pay important vendors

 In a court filing, FTX asked for permission to pay its important vendors up to $17.5 million in prepetition claims and up to $9.3 million in interim orders.
 According to the exchange, its operations will suffer "immediate and irreparable loss" if the requested judicial injunction is not granted.

-In a court document filed on Saturday, FTX requested authorization to pay its crucial vendors up to $17.5 million in prepetition claims and up to $9.3 million in interim orders.
+In a court document filed on Saturday, FTX requested authorisation to pay its crucial vendors up to $17.5 million in prepetition claims and up to $9.3 million in interim orders.

-The exchange said that if the requested judicial injunction is not granted, it will cause "immediate and irreparable harm" to its operations.
+The exchange said that if the requested judicial injunction is not granted, it will cause "immediate and irreparable damage" to its operations.

 "Based on our review over the past week, we are pleased to learn that many regulated or licensed subsidiaries of FTX, within and outside of the United States, have solvent balance sheets, responsible management and valuable franchises," FTX's new Chief Executive Officer John Ray said.